 This report assesses the risk associated with the release of a biological control agent into the Australian environment.
 The primary risk with a release of this nature is the possibility of unwanted off-target effects on other species already present in Australia.
 The Department of Agriculture assesses the risk under the Quarantine Act 1908.
-A parallel process operates for the assessment of biological control release applications, with the Department of the Environment also making a ruling under the Environment Protection and Biodiversity Conservation Act 1999.
-However, the Department of the Environment has no separate approval process in the case of pathogens.

-1 A pest is any species, strain or biotype of plant, animal, or pathogenic agent injurious to plants or plant products (FAO 2012).
+&lt;sup>1 A pest is any species, strain or biotype of plant, animal, or pathogenic agent injurious to plants or plant products (FAO 2012).